itsyuimorii/--PROJECT--Python-and-Flask-Bootcamp-Create-Websites-using-Flask/README.md

-#  Python and Flask Bootcamp: Create Websites using Flask!
+#  Create Blog using Flask!

 `conda create -n myenv numpy`: This command creates a virtual environment called "myenv" and installs the NumPy library, a Python library for number crunching.